Race, Equity and Leadership (REAL)

-Our guide, Advancing Racial Equity in Your City, compiles six steps you can take today to begin improving outcomes for all of your community's residents.
+Advancing Racial Equity in Your City compiles six immediate steps for improving outcomes for all residents.

 My Brother's Keeper Landscape

 City leaders respond the My Brother’s Keeper Community Challenge by tackling the disparities that face our nation’s boys and men of color (BMoC).
 The City Leader’s Compass to the My Brother’s Keeper Landscape highlights a comprehensive set of tangible steps cities can take to change systems and improve outcomes for BMoC.

-Learn how eight cities and their elected leaders around the country are advancing racial equity in their communities.
+Learn how cities and their elected leaders around the country are advancing racial equity in their communities.

-Learn more about the services REAL has to offer from our handy one-pager.
+Learn more about the services REAL offers with this one-pager.

 Our team brings a diverse background of expertise, work experience and an incredible amount of dedication to their work with REAL.
 Meet the team.